deanturpin/dft/wav/singing_bowl2.md

 Fundamental of 89 Hz, close to F2.
-Significant peaks 259 Hz and 517 Hz (fifths).
+Significant peaks at 259 Hz and 517 Hz (fifths).
 Very complex response, I suspect this was a hand-made metal bowl.

 ```
 87.31	F2